Lakes & Trails

 Willow Waterhole Sign

-Installed in 2016, the large letter Willow Waterhole sign near Triangle Lake has become a recognizable landmark and photo spot for park visitors.
+This large Willow Waterhole sign near Triangle Lake has become a recognizable landmark and photo spot for park visitors.
 It anchors the lake’s northwest entrance and signals arrival into the park from South Willow Drive.

 Jack Rafferty Memorial